 As an illustrator, I'm a complete sucker for classic animated intros, especially when I don't even see them coming.
 Musashi: Samurai Legend kicks off with a dynamic intro that features vibrant hues and incredible character designs that come together in a flurry of hand-drawn mania that only Gainax Co. could produce.
 This is one of those rare instances where I feel the intro is actually far superior to the gameplay itself, as nothing in the game quite matches the pace, tone or energy of the animated opening.

 The intro opens with an explanation that the eponymous hero of the game, Musashi, has been whisked away to a mystical land, where he sets out on a trope-filled quest to rescue a series of maidens and defeat an evil corporation.
 It's nothing particularly groundbreaking story-wise, but it's Gainax Co.'s unique and vibrant style on full display that really whets the appetite for this third-person action game.
-A series of chaotic action sequences, interspersed with a montage of shots featuring the main cast, suddenly lights up the screen, all set to music to get the blood-pumping.
+A series of frenetic action sequences, interspersed with a montage of shots featuring the main cast, suddenly lights up the screen, all set to music to get the blood-pumping.

 Musashi: Samurai Legend's intro wears its inspirations all over its sleeve, showcasing all your favourite traditional samurai cliche's: from falling cherry blossoms to one on one duels in the rain, and juxtaposes them against a cyberpunk setting.
 It's got excitement, humour and style: a trifecta of awesomeness, which is everything a game like this could hope for with an intro, it's just such a shame the game itself feels absolutely nothing like this 1 minute 58 second visual bonanza.